 Officers and members desiring to retire from the membership of their brigade shall send in their resignation in writing to the FES Commissioner through the brigade.

-[Regulation 170 amended in Gazette 22 Dec 1998 p.
+[Regulation 170 amended: Gazette 22 Dec 1998 p.
 6847; 31 Oct 2012 p.
 5242-3.]

 171. Suspension and cancellation of registration of members